kamitaqu/projects/README.md

-# This is projects which i have been working on to practice
+# This are the projects which i have been working on to practice